 How do you build this critical competency at every level of the organization?
 How do you help your managers hold people accountable while building the relationships they need for future success?
 How do you create a culture where employees at all levels are encouraged to talk about what’s not working in a productive, solutions-focused way?
 Mastering the art of the tough conversation is a key to success in business and life.
 One of the greatest gifts you can give another human being is to tell them the truth.

 Join award-winning leadership author David Dye for an interactive program where you’ll get the “Winning Well” transferable model for tough conversations, including:

 There is a growing appreciation of and body of research surrounding the importance of a diverse workforce.
 Research shows women now make up half of the workforce and have a wide range of leadership skills, including communication, collaboration, and problem solving and are well suited to lead in a disrupted world.
 Our younger generation is highly educated and offers new ideas and a comfortability with technology that provides value for organizational advancement.
 Learn how to lead your aspiring workforce to achieve success with best practices and practical advice that you can use today.
 Topics during this interactive and multimedia presentation will include:

 David Dye, Karin Hurt, and Dr. Tracey Wilen

 Tracey, Karin and David will be on hand to answer your questions and discuss other leadership trends occurring in today’s workplace.

 *Subject to Change

-After August 31, all registrations will be $349 per registrant.
+All registrations are $349 per registrant.
 Registration closes on September 14.